AMAANALI70/SLM/README.md

 ## 6. Project Philosophy

-The project follows an **experimental progression** rather than attempting to deploy the final washing-machine model immediately.
+The project follows an **experimental progression** rather than attempting to deploy the final domain specific machine model immediately.
 Each stage answers a specific engineering question before advancing.

 ```mermaid